The kitchen,

 Why we started Rasveda — and what we're trying to keep alive in every bottle.

 We started Rasveda to close that distance.
-Not to invent a new sharbat, but to bottle the old one — the one your dadi made — at the quality she'd have made it, and ship it cold across India.
+Not to invent a new sharbat, but to bottle the everyday one — the one your dadi made — at honest quality, and ship it across India.

 Rasveda is small on purpose.
-Six sharbats and a coconut water — four hundred bottles a month, growing only as the source gardens grow.
+Six sharbats, made small-batch, growing only as fast as we can keep the taste honest.
 Subscribers get first pour; everyone else gets what's left.

 The work is to keep the kitchen taste alive across thousands of bottles.
-Different soil, different summer, different harvest — same drink.
+Different summer, different sugar, different sit — same drink.
 We've got a long way to go and we'd love your help getting there.